 Civil forfeiture is another avenue by which government can try to have someone's assets forfeited.
-But unlike criminal forfeiture, in civil forfeiture the government is simply suing the defendant for the property and not charging him/her with a crime.
+But unlike criminal forfeiture, in civil forfeiture, the government is simply suing the defendant for the property and not charging him/her with a crime.

 Note that the U.S. Attorney's Office may slap someone with both criminal charges and a civil forfeiture lawsuit.
-The reason they may choose to do this is because civil forfeiture cases are easier for the government to win than criminal forfeiture cases.
+The reason they may choose to do this is that civil forfeiture cases are easier for the government to win than criminal forfeiture cases.
 Whereas the burden of proof in criminal cases is "beyond a reasonable doubt," the burden in civil cases is only "preponderance of the evidence."

 Where do assets go if they are forfeited in Nevada federal criminal cases?

 Can asset forfeiture occur in Nevada state criminal cases?